AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

  2.5.
 Click `Next`

  2.6.
-Populate the Stack name and select a VPC, a public subnet, and a keypair.
+Populate the Stack name and select a VPC, a public subnet, and a keypair (Read `this link <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html>`_ to create a keypair in AWS EC2 console if you do not have one.)

    |imageCFSpecifyDetails|